-Hourly from 2 pm to 9pm suitable for 8s to adult – younger children at parents discretion.
+The show was presented hourly from 2 pm to 9pm and, though suitable suitable for 8s to adult – it enjoyed success with mainly adult audiences.

 - This has an enormous amount of potential .
 Many interesting issues presented and performed in an engaging and visually attractive way.

 - I [name given] liked everything on display, thank you

 - I liked the materials used to create the piece.
 Reminded me of the film Coraline.

 - Use the carpet shapes more!
 Also, wanna see those ravens!

 - Loved it!
 Fluidity of movement was fantastic!
 Beautiful!

 - Very beautiful and atmospheric installation.